paraglider-project/paraglider/docs/source/project/feature-status.rst

 ~~~
 :bdg-success:`Supported`

-* Instances and Kubernetes clusters for all Paraglider operations.
+* Instances and Kubernetes clusters for all Paraglider operations
+* Multicloud connections to Azure

 :bdg-warning:`In Progress / Initial`

-* Support for multicloud connections to Azure and GCP is in progress.
-[TODO: CHECK THIS]
+* Multicloud connections to GCP
-* [TODO: MANAGED SERVICES?]